atrain440/better-government/definition.md

 - Innovation has many speeds
 - Take advantage of new technology

-Why might this not be important?
+### Why might this not be important?

 - When individual leaders are pushing their own priorities or agendas
 - Duplication of market/citizen efforts
 - Overshooting government role in society
 - When something is working really well, innovation may not be necessary.
 Important to know when to use it.
-- If it&#39;s not implemented.
+- If it's not implemented.
-- Don&#39;t just follow the newest shiny thing
+- Don't just follow the newest shiny thing
 - Other priorities take precedence?
 - Quality in the status quo
 - Effort outweighs results (maybe)